 Bay windows are aesthetically designed to offer more living area, making your home feel bigger without the need of constructing an addition.
 A bay window comprises of a big center window with 2 smaller windows on either side.
 The middle window is generally fixed just like a picture window, whilst the side windows are casement or double-hung to give air flow.
 Bay windows protrude far away from the wall out to the external space, bringing more floor space into your living room.

-Bow windows are similar to bay windows, other than they’ve got 4 or 5 openings rather than 3.
-Their curved framework produces a rounded look on the exterior of your house.
-Bow windows let additional light to go into the room simply because they have more glass panes compared to bay windows.
-They could wrap around a corner of the building to create a unique shape on the exterior and a tempting space on the inside.
-Bow windows make it possible for a view from 2 sides of the house and also provides additional space within your room.
+Bow windows are like bay windows, except they have four or five openings instead of three.
+Their curved structure creates a rounded appearance on the outside of your home.
+Bow windows allow extra light to enter the room since they have more glass panes than bay windows.
+They can wrap around the corner of a building to form a unique shape on the outside and an enticing nook on the inside.
+Bow windows allow for a view from two sides of the home and also gives extra space inside your room.

 Extra Space: Bay and bow windows are a functional option that adds extra space and dimension to your home.
 They can serve as a cozy lounging space or an additional storage area.